St John Parish Council

 Transparency

 We have continued with proper transparency with updates to our parish website, bulletins in the local newsletters and notice board coverage.
-We have funded a new notice board (for Tregonhawke) this year.

 We endeavour to be transparent and we encourage open and public opportunity for discussion of planning applications.